National Sex and Gender Based Medicine Practitioner Registry and FAQs

 It will enable patients and colleagues to find healthcare providers who know the sex and gender differences in health.
 It will enable healthcare providers to identify and promote their expertise as a practitioner with specific knowledge about the unique health needs of men and women in order to better provide sex and gender appropriate care.
 It will also allow others to identify practitioners who have received a certificate of completion in SGBM and who are committed to incorporating this information into their practices.

-CME modules in the Laura W. Bush Institute for Women’s Health series, “Y Does X Make a Difference” and the NIH OWRH modules are FREE.
+The Sex and Gender Specific Health modules and the NIH OWRH modules are FREE.
 Other qualifying CME modules may have a charge.

 Once you receive a certificate of completion in SGBM, the SGSH site will direct you to AMWA’s Sex and Gender Health Collaborative.
 The Collaborative maintains the Registry and will add your name and professional information to the Registry.
 If you have other documentation of knowledge in SGBM, please contact the Executive Director at SGHC, and we will use that documentation to determine your listing in the Registry.
 Those who attained CME credit at the Sex and Gender Medical Education Summit or the Sex and Gender Health Education Summit are also eligible.

 You can maintain your listing in the Registry by completing 3 hours of additional qualifying sex and gender based CME every 3 years.

 The SGBM National Practitioner Database is managed through AMWA’s Sex and Gender Health Collaborative.
 Each practitioner is responsible for providing correct and updated listing information.